-As we did not have a prior booking, we took a ride along the beach front to see what accommodation was available.
-We didn’t want to stay in a resort and were looking for some low key beach huts.
-Fifteen minutes later we found the perfect spot – Indie Beach Bungalows near Bang Bao Pier.
+As we did not have a prior booking, we took a ride along the beachfront to see what accommodation was available.
+We didn’t want to stay in a resort and were looking for some low-key beach huts.
+It didn’t take long to find the perfect spot – Indie Beach Bungalows near Bang Bao Pier.

 Wildlife in Mu Ko Chang National Park